lucmarion/shortcuts-and-clipboards/README.md

 ##  Keyboard shortcuts:

-    Set up keyboard shortcuts to open or focus specified apps or folders.
+Set up keyboard shortcuts to open/focus specified apps or folders, or launch specified files.<br>
 If a shortcut is triggered while the desired app or directory is already open and focused, the app will be hidden, or the directory window will be closed.
-    Can also launch specified files.

 ##  Multiple clipboards: